✓ Updated May 2026

 Essential Travel Tips

 Embrace the ferries!
-While driving around Lake Como can be scenic, it's often slow and parking is a nightmare.
+While driving around Lake Como can be scenic, parking is a nightmare and roads are narrow.
 The public ferry system is efficient, affordable, and offers breathtaking views you'd miss from the road.
-Use the 'Navigazione Laghi' app to check schedules and routes – it's your best friend for hopping between Bellagio, Varenna, and Como town.
+Use the 'Navigazione Laghi' app to check schedules and plan your routes between towns like Bellagio, Varenna, and Como.

 One Travel Essential Almost Everyone Forgets